 Selecting fonts for multilingual projects can be a daunting challenge for designers.
 The good news is that more non-Latin fonts are becoming available to expand the typographic palette for industry professionals.

 High-quality Japanese fonts, in particular, were hard to purchase if you didn’t live in Japan.
-Now, websites such as Fonts.com offer a range of premium Japanese fonts in a wide variety of styles.
+Now, many websites offer a range of premium Japanese fonts in a wide variety of styles.
 Like Latin fonts, Japanese fonts are available in serif (Mincho) and sans serif (Gothic) styles, along with decorative and brush styles for headline usage.
 For designers looking to create and share multilingual, branded content across different geographies, some of these same typographic trends apply to Korean and Chinese languages as well.

 Five Different Fonts: Japanese Typeface Selections